browserengineering/book/book/embeds.md

 real browser, it can be avoided by forcing an image into a block or other layout mode via the `display` CSS property.]
-The underlying reason for this is because, as a type of inline layout, images are designed to flow along with related text, including the computation of [baselines][baseline-ch3].
-So a font is involved somehow.
-For example, the baseline of the image should line up with the of the text next to it.
+The underlying reason for this is because, as a type of inline layout, images are designed to flow along with related text, which means they affect and are affected by the [text baseline][baseline-ch3]: by default, the bottom of the image should line up with the text baseline.

 [baseline-ch3]: text.html#text-of-different-sizes